graememcc/funkierJS/docs/markdown/byCategory.md

 [`objectCurry`](#objectCurry) and [`objectCurryWithArity`](#objectCurryWithArity) cannot be passed to `bind`, due to the different way in which they acquire an execution context. `bind` will throw in such cases.

+Note also that many of the function manipulating functions, such as [`flip`](#flip), [`compose`](#compose) etc. will curry the result in the same manner as the supplied functions, or otherwise will curry them using [`curry`](#curry).
+As noted above, functions curried by `curry` cannot then be recurried by this function.
+Thus when performing such manipulations, one must curry them in the desired manner first, before manipulating them.
+This limitation may be removed in future versions of the library.

 Unfortunately, funkierJS has no visibility into functions bound with the native `bind` method; attempting to curry such functions won't throw, but they will not work as expected.